 Purpose of Evaluation

-This event is designed to simulate the critical task of breaching and pulling down a ceiling to check for fire extension.
-This event challenges the candidate's aerobic capacity, upper and lower body muscular strength and endurance, grip strength and endurance, and anaerobic endurance.
-This event affects the aerobic and anaerobic energy systems as well as the following muscle groups: quadriceps, hamstrings, glutes, abdominals, torso rotators, lower back stabilizers, deltoids, trapezius, triceps, biceps, and muscles of the forearm and hand (grip).
+This event is designed to simulate the critical tasks of using force to open a locked door or to breach a wall.
+This event challenges the candidate's aerobic capacity, upper body muscular strength and endurance, lower body muscular strength and endurance, balance, grip strength and endurance, and anaerobic endurance.
+This event affects the aerobic and anaerobic energy systems as well as the following muscle groups: quadriceps, glutes, triceps, upper back, trapezius, and muscles of the forearm and hand (grip).

-- One warning is given if the candidate drops the pike pole to the ground.
-If the candidate drops the pike pole, it must be picked it up without proctor assistance and the event is resumed.
+- If the candidate steps inside the toe-box, one warning is given.
 The second infraction constitutes a failure, the test time is concluded and the candidate fails the test.